Riimu/Kit-CSRF/README.md

 ```

 Note that `NonceValidator` always uses sessions to store the CSRF token.
 In
-addition to that, it will also store which tokens have been used and cannot be
+addition to that, it will also store which tokens have been used up and cannot be
 used again.
 If you have a website that relies on a large number of form
-submissions, this array of used up tokens can grow quite large.
-To clear the
+submissions, this array of invalidated tokens can grow quite large.
+To clear this
 array, simply regenerate the token using `regenerateToken()`.
-Note that the
-name of the session variable can be passed to the constructor.
 For example:

 ```php
 <?php